 Fill in the fields below.
 For a single record, use inline DNS.
 For multiple records, create a zone file at .well-known/agentroot.json.

 This URL points to your index.json file, which lists your skills.
 Each skill links to a SKILL.md file.
-See step 3 below for the format.
+Expand the format guide below for details.

 Direct link to a single SKILL.md file.
 GitHub blob URLs are auto-converted to raw URLs.
 The file must have a name (and optionally description) in YAML frontmatter or a markdown table.